Skip to main content

 Share Your Feedback!

 Have an idea for an event, workshop, program or feedback for our office?
-Please use this form to express any relevant questions, concerns, potential collaborations, event/programming ideas, or resources.
-All entries are received and reviewed by the SEAS Community Impact and Engagement Office.
+Please email us to express any relevant questions, concerns, potential collaborations, event/programming ideas, or resources.
 We welcome the opportunity to work together to create a more inclusive community at SEAS!

 seas logo